The LTM project collaborates with and supports several projects in South and South East Asia. See our current and upcoming activities below.

 Indonesia and Malaysia

 We succesfully gained funding from QATO – a Danish animal welfare funding agency – for two projects; one in Indonesia with Kurnia Ilham, Andalas University on mitigating crop foraging by long-tailed macaques, and one in Malaysia with Animal Neighbours Project on mitigating negative human-macaque interactions in urban areas.
 Both projects focus on fostering coexistence by collaborating with local people.
-Our Administrator Nadja Ramseyer will join both projects and collaborate on creating awareness materials and campaigns.

 We recently contributed to the IUCN Red List conservation status assessment of the species (Macaca fascicularis) and the nine sub species (M. f. condorensis, M. f. lasiae, M. f. fusca, M. f. umbrosa, M. f. tua, M. f. karimondjawae, M. f. fascicularis, M. f. aurea, M. f. atriceps).
 We are currently awaiting approval from IUCN.

-Our volunteers are working very hard and we could not function without them.
+Volunteers: Our volunteers are working very hard and we could not function without them.
 They are making distribution maps, content for our social media and giving talks and writing news pieces for the project.

 Please get in touch if you have ideas for and/or want to get involved!